bonitasoft/bonita-doc/md/processes.md

 You can also delete the process in the more details view of a disabled process by clicking _**DELETE**_, then click _**DELETE**_ in the modal window

-## How to create a category for a process
+## Create a category for a process

 1. Go to BPM tab
 2. Select a process in the list